amith-vp/Kerala-Private-Bus-Timing/README.md

 ## Disclaimer

-This dataset is compiled from publicly available information and may not encompass the complete Kerala private bus schedule or accurate data that may caused by parsing.
-Users are advised to verify information from official sources or contact relevant authorities for the most accurate and up-to-date schedule details before making crucial decisions based on this data.
+This dataset is compiled from publicly available information and may not encompass the complete Kerala private bus schedule or accurate data(parsing errors).
+Users are advised to verify information from official sources or contact relevant authorities for the most accurate and up-to-date schedule details.

 ## Conversion Process